yubrot/factory_bot-blueprint/README.md

 #{:_anon_e1f15f805023 => #<User name="Some User">,
 # :_anon_b26e69c8d36b => #<User name="More User">,
 # :_result_ => #<User name="Some User">}
-# the :_result_ is not overwritten by extending the blueprint
 ```

+Notice that the `:_result_` is not overwritten when extending the blueprint.

 It is also possible to add arguments and child objects to the existing object declaration in the blueprint, by `on.name` notation.